-- Increased screening may help detect cancer at an early stage when it is easier to treat. - Risk-reduction strategies may prevent cancer.
+- Increased screening may help detect cancer at an early stage when it is easier to treat - Risk-reduction strategies may prevent cancer - For some individuals with cancer, genetic testing may influence treatment options

-Is genetic counseling available to individuals who are unsure that they want genetic testing?
+Is genetic counseling available to individuals who are unsure that they want genetic testing

 Yes.
 Individuals who do not pursue genetic testing can still learn valuable information about cancer risk management from a genetic counseling visit.

 For individuals considering genetic testing, the timing, risks, benefits and limitations need to be carefully weighed.
 A genetic counselor can help you decide if testing is right for you.